Jezdufourq/tanda-tech-test/README.md

 # Introduction

 This is a web application for the Tanda challenge.
 The tech stack is a ruby on rails backend, with a react SPA frontend, using the material UI library.
-It also uses JWT's to authenticate the users requests.
+It also uses JWT's to authenticate the users requests on the login screen.

 # Getting started

 To run the application, create two terminal windows.
 Change the directory into the source file for both the client and the server.
 Please see the instructions below for each of the applications.

 ## Client
+Some comments on the client side.
+As stated, the client is using react with a material ui component library.
+In addition, it uses redux to manage state between the components, as well as to store the JWT in the local storage to authenticate a logged in users requests.
 It is assumed that you have the latest version of nodejs and yarn installed.
 Run the following commands.

 ```